jdefrance7/SeniorDesignProject/Arduino/libraries/README.md

 ### AST_CAN_v0

-CAN driver for the AST-CAN485 using ASTCanLib and UAVCAN (legacy).
+CAN driver interface for the AST-CAN485 using [ASTCanLib](https://github.com/Atlantis-Specialist-Technologies/AST_CAN_Arduino_Library/blob/master/src/ASTCanLib.h) for [UAVCAN v0](https://legacy.uavcan.org/) (legacy).

 ---

 ### AST_CAN_v1

-CAN driver for the AST-CAN485 using ASTCanLib and UAVCAN.
+CAN driver interface for the AST-CAN485 using [ASTCanLib](https://github.com/Atlantis-Specialist-Technologies/AST_CAN_Arduino_Library/blob/master/src/ASTCanLib.h) for [UAVCAN v1](https://uavcan.org/).

 ---